BinaryLip/ScheduleViewer/docs/author-guide.md

       ]
     },
-    // Ex: Access Tile Area for whole location "{{ModId}}_SebastianBedroom": {
+    // Ex: Access Tile Area for whole location "{{ModId}}_ElliottBedroom": {
-      "Npcs": ["Sebastian"],
+      "Npcs": [ "Elliott" ],
-      "DisplayName": "Sebastian's Bedroom",
+      "DisplayName": "Elliott's Bedroom",
+      "Location": "ElliottHouse"
+    },
+    // Ex: Access Tile Area for whole location
+    //   + overrides the location's display name
+    //   + uses a translation for the DisplayName "{{ModId}}_CarolineSunroom": {
+      "Npcs": [ "Caroline" ],
+      "DisplayName": "{{i18n:LocationName.Sunroom}}",
-      "Location": "SebastianRoom"
+      "Location": "Sunroom",
+      "OverrideLocationName": true
     }
   }
 }
 ```

 You can add as many Custom Tile Areas as you like but the entry names must be unique.
 An easy way to ensure that is by prepending the entry name with the `{{ModId}}` CP token.
-For more examples of Custom Tile Areas see [tile_areas.json](/ScheduleViewer/assets/tile_areas.json)
+For more examples of Custom Tile Areas see [SVETileAreas/content.json](/SVETileAreas/content.json)

 ### Translations